Search results for

 Visible Pointer: You can set the device to show a pointer graphic when the S Pen is close enough to the screen.
 This is an old feature and on by default.

-Galaxy S24 Ultra AI features: The Samsung Galaxy S24 Ultra has a few nifty AI tricks that improve existing S Pen features.
+Galaxy AI features: The Samsung Galaxy S24 Ultra and Galaxy Z Fold 6 have a few nifty AI tricks that improve existing S Pen features.
 Note that these features don’t inherently rely on the S Pen to function, as they’re also available on the S24 and S24 Plus, but the stylus does make using these features a little easier.

 • Circle To Search lets users quickly open a contextual Google Search of an item they highlight on their screen.

 • Summarization and Note Assist dovetails with the S Pen’s intended use — notation.
 The feature lets users tidy up their handwritten notes and offer summarization options for this content.
-These aren’t specifically related to the S Pen and can also be used on the S24 and S24 Plus.
+These aren’t specifically related to the S Pen and can also be used on the S24, S24 Plus, and several older Samsung flagships.

 Air Command features